sybernix/lang-exchange-lk/docs/thesis.md

-### 3.4 Version Controlling
+### 3.4 Final System Architecture

-GitHub was used for version controlling the source code.
-The source repository can be found at [21].
+The following image shows the database schema architecture of LangExchange LK system.